 Temporary transfer station for green waste opens in False Creek

-- Location: 301 W 1st Ave
+- Location: 301 W 1st Avenue (at Wylie Street)

-- Hours: Monday to Friday, 2pm to 6pm
+- Hours: Monday to Friday, June 14 to October 15, 2pm to 6pm